microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 ## Step 7 -BONUS

 Import your newly created sample mappings into the MedTech service via the Azure Portal.

-Follow the same process in Step 3 of this challenge to import your custom mappings into MedTech service.
+You can follow the same process in Step 3 of this challenge to import your custom mappings into MedTech service.

 ## Step 8 - BONUS